deinleinT/V2IV2Nsim/README.md

 * You have to start the sumo-listener (sumo-launchd.py) from the veins-folder via command line before starting the simulation.
 See the veins-tutorial (https://veins.car2x.org/tutorial/) for all necessary steps.

 * In the lteNR-folder, the simulation examples for a motorway and an urban traffic scenario are available (in the simulationsNR-folder).
-* In both scenerios you can simulate an example whichs runs four UDP-applications simultaneously in each car.
+* In both scenarios you can simulate an example whichs runs four UDP-applications simultaneously in each car.
 For that, you just need to run the omnetpp.ini-files within the motorway and urban folder, respectively.

 **MORE INFORMATION IS COMING SOON**